scds/intro-gephi/README.md

 # Introduction to Gephi
 Materials for DMDS workshop: **Introduction to Gephi**

-This repository contains workshop files, as well as files used to create the [workshop webpage](https://scds.githib.io/intro-gephi) with GitHub Pages
+This repository contains workshop files, as well as files used to create the [workshop webpage](https://scds.githib.io/intro-gephi) with GitHub Pages.

 Contributions by the following individuals: